 Corticosteroids suppress the inflammatory response to a variety of agents, and they probably delay or slow healing.
 Since corticosteroids may inhibit the body's defense mechanism against infection, concomitant antimicrobial drugs may be used when this inhibition is considered to be clinically significant in a particular case.

 When a decision to administer both a corticosteroid and antimicrobials is made, the administration of such drugs in combination has the advantage of greater patient compliance and convenience, with the added assurance that the appropriate dosage of all drugs is administered.
 When each type of drug is in the same formulation, compatibility of ingredients is assured and the correct volume of drug is delivered and retained.

 The relative potency of corticosteroids depends on the molecular structure, concentration, and release from the vehicle.

 The anti-infective components in Neomycin and Polymyxin B Sulfates and Hydrocortisone Ophthalmic Suspension are included to provide action against specific organisms susceptible to it.
-Neomycin sulfate and polymyxin B sulfate are active in vitro against susceptible strains of the following microorganisms: Staphylococcus aureus, Escherichia coli, Haemophilus influenzae, Klebsiella/Enterbacter species, Neisseria species, and Pseudomonas aeruginosa.
-The product does not provide adequate coverage against Serratia marcescens and streptococci, including Streptococcus pneumoniae (see INDICATIONS AND USAGE).
+Neomycin sulfate and polymyxin B sulfate are active in vitro against susceptible strains of the following microorganisms: Staphylococcus aureus, Escherichia coli, Haemophilus influenzae, Klebsiella/Enterobacter species, Neisseria species, and Pseudomonas aeruginosa.
+The product does not provide adequate coverage against Serratia marcescens and streptococci, including Streptococcus pneumoniae [see Indications and Usage].